phetsims/equality-explorer/doc/implementation-notes.md

 Sim-specific terminology:

-* challenge - a single-variable equation, where the goal is to solve for the variable
+* challenge - a single-variable equation, where the goal is to solve for the variable, see [Challenge](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/Challenge.js)
-* challenge generator - generates challenges for a specific game level
+* challenge generator - generates challenges for a specific game level, see [ChallengeGenerator](https://github.com/phetsims/equality-explorer/blob/master/js/solveit/model/ChallengeGenerator.js) and its subtypes
 * clear scale button - deletes all terms from the scale
 * delete snapshot button - deletes the snapshot that is selected in the Snapshots accordion box
 * dragged term - a term that you're dragging